IngridMi/mini-hacks/README.md

 Judges will be voting based on your issue's contents.

 ## Judges and voting 👍
-By the end of each round, the W3API token holders will be able to vote on the submissions they believe are the coolest.
+By the end of each round, the WRAP-IOU token holders will be able to vote on the submissions they believe are the coolest.

-**How to vote**: If you hold W3API tokens, you'll be able to vote on submission through [Tokenlog.xyz](http://tokenlog.xyz/polywrap/mini-hacks)
+**How to vote**: If you hold WRAP-IOU tokens, you'll be able to vote on submission through [Tokenlog.xyz](http://tokenlog.xyz/polywrap/mini-hacks)

 The voting period will last 7 days after the end of each trimester, and the recorded score on that date will be used to distribute the rewards.